Get,

 Foods high in carbohydrates are an important part of a healthy diet.
 Carbohydrates provide the body with glucose, which is converted to energy used to support bodily functions and physical activity.

-Dr. Ashish Bajaj, M.B.B.S., M.D
+Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

 Not all carbohydrates are bad.
 There are two types of carbs:

 • Simple carbs – These have a simple chemical structure and your body can rapidly break them down.
 This triggers a rapid spike in blood sugar levels soon after a meal.
-But the level drops quickly afterwards.
+But the level drops quickly afterward.
 This also translates to a quick depletion of energy and fast digestion.
 This in turn also makes you feel hungry in a very short time and eager to eat more.

 • Complex carbs – These have a more complex structure and the body takes much longer to break them into glucose.
 That means there will not be a rapid rise and crash in blood sugar levels.
 The complex carbs will provide you with a steady supply of energy and keep you feeling full for long.